1. The Whiskey Rebels (1795)

 2. Brigham Young (1858)

-In what became known as the Utah War, Young’s followers participated in a year-long standoff with the U.S. Army.
+Young’s followers participated in a year-long standoff with the U.S. Army in what became known as the Utah War.
 The affair was largely bloodless, but it was blighted by a September 1857 incident in which a group of Latter-day Saints killed over 100 civilian members of a California-bound wagon train.
 Despite this massacre—which some claimed came on Young’s orders—Young and his followers later received a full pardon from President James Buchanan as part of a peace compromise with the federal government.

 3. Fitz John Porter (1886)